csharpseattle/tensorflowiOS/README.md

 Go get a coffee.
 This can take a while.
 On my macBook it took almost 2 hours.

-* Open either the Swift of Objective-C project in this repo and edit the **tensorflow.xconfig** file to point to the folder where you cloned the tensorflow repo
+* Open either the Swift or Objective-C project in this repo and edit the **tensorflow.xconfig** file to point to the folder where you cloned the tensorflow repo

 `TENSORFLOW_ROOT=/Users/username/Development/tensorflow`